limbuu/blockchain-mining/src/blockchain/readme.md

 are used for storage in kubernetes.
 Using `Nfs server` codehub users data volumes are stored in GCE/GKE's persistent disks.

+First, create NFS server with our requirements.

     kubectl apply -f nfs-pvc.yaml
     kubectl apply -f nfs-deployment-service.yaml

 Add the NFS server's service cluster IP in Persistent Volume server path and create PV and PVC for the codehub.

     kubectl get svc